Ever wonder what the different attire is when reading an invitation…

 The wording here suggests something slightly less formal than black tie.

-but the event is still formal enough for one to be appropriate.
+This means that a tuxedo isn’t required, but the event is still formal enough for one to be appropriate.

 He should wear: